SohamBera16/CharityML-Potential-Donor-classfication-based-on-income-data/README.md

 depending on various metrics e.g. F score on the testing when 100% of the training data is used, prediction/training time, and the algorithm's suitability for the data.

 ### 9) Model tuning using Grid Search algorithm
-Next, the chosen model's hyperparameters were tuned using the Grid search algorithm to find out the best set of hyperparameter
+Next, the chosen model's hyperparameters were tuned using the Grid search algorithm to find out the best set of hyperparameter values that would best fit the model into the chosen dataset.

 ### 10) Final Model evaluation